Cryptocurrency Litecoin Decreases More Than 5% Within 24 hours - Benzinga

 The chart below compares the price movement and volatility for Litecoin over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has risen 32.0% over the past week diverging from the circulating supply of the coin, which has decreased 0.01%.
-This brings the circulating supply to 70.41 million, which makes up an estimated 83.82% of its max supply of 84.00 million.
-According to our data, the current market cap ranking for LTC is #20 at $4.56 billion.
+The trading volume for the coin has decreased 5.0% over the past week, while the overall circulating supply of the coin has increased 0.37% to over 70.46 million.
+This puts its current circulating supply at an estimated 83.88% of its max supply, which is 84.00 million.
+The current market cap ranking for LTC is #20 at $4.36 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.